Uranograph

 These let you blend your performance layers and effects with precision — adjusting levels on the fly during live sets or improvisations.

-Main Output & Headphone Out
+10-2 Main Output & Headphones

 The Uranograph features two distinct output paths for flexible routing: